NVIDIA/NeMo-Aligner/docs/user-guide/sft.rst

 To scale to thousands of GPUs, adjust the ``trainer.num_nodes`` and ``trainer.devices`` accordingly based on the size of your machine.

-For this particular run on the Llama2-7b model, the final val loss is around 1.201.
+For this particular run on the Llama3-8b model, the final val loss is around TODO!!.
 Once the training finishes, you'll find a file called ``megatron_gpt_sft.nemo`` available for use.

 Step 3: Run inference or further fine-tuning